 However, if she herself was a total angel, she wasn't being viewed as such by Indian authorities.
 On December 10, 1962, the day before Ginsberg left Calcutta and the two of them said their goodbyes, Indian authorities had handed Savage an expulsion notice, accusing her of immorality and giving her just ten days to leave the country.
 After that most people that follow her agree she disappears from the grid, albeit, a few reports regarding her whereabouts have surfaced on-and-off.
 Some point to her being seen in Beirut, Lebanon sometime in 1970-71 and traveling with two children, both girls and believed to be hers, the oldest around 2 years of age.
 Another report jumps to 1975-76 with her being seen in Iran, Pakistan, Nepal, again with 'two toddler daughters.'

 Kids or no, Hope Savage does have family, being one of seven children of Henry Savage, Jr (1903-1990).
-Her younger brother, Samuel P. Savage (born 1940) of Wisconsin is an author of several successful books.
+Her younger brother, Samuel P. Savage (1940 - 2019) of Wisconsin is an author of several successful books.
 In the early years of her travels she contacted him on and off, in later years he is not talking.
 However, as for other family, her having two daughters, not sure of that one.

 With no formal access to the monastery apparently forthcoming, one day I followed some monks into the fields.
 When they returned, I returned, entering the monastery right along with them.
 After hulking in the corner and eating scraps off the ground tossed to me over a period of days I woke up one morning to find a halfway decent pile of folded clothes sitting in front of me.
 I cleaned myself up, put on the clothes and was pointed to work in the kitchen food preparation area doing clean up and more or less garbage and latrine detail.
 Soon, as I got some sense of my surroundings, I began sneaking in and sitting in meditation in the main hall with the rest of the monks.
 Eventually, falling into and following the strict monastery rules and schedule as mandated by tradition over the centuries.
 Nobody said anything and nobody questioned why I was there.
 Not even the master.
 Months went by and I continued to sit in study-practice.